divnori/divnori.github.io/_portfolio/portfolio-2.md

 excerpt: "Interconnected embedded system to accurately recognize a set of hand gestures for media, navigation, and temperature control in automobile"
 collection: portfolio
 ---
 This project was completed in a team of 5 for an embedded systems class.
-I am not allowed to put the source code on GitHub.

 * Built real-time computer vision model using OpenCV (Python) to accurately recognize a set of hand gestures for media, navigation, and temperature control in automobile
 * Integrated model backend with ESP32 microcontroller, Arduino Camera, and DFPlayer MP3 frontend system (C++) for easy implementation on a car’s dashboard